-- FILL UP ON WATER - Fill up on water at Fern Spring, which is marked by a sign on the western wall of the canyon within the campground.
+- FILL UP ON WATER - Fill up on water at Fern Spring, which is marked by a sign on the western wall of the canyon (left side when looking downstream) within the campground.
 This water source has long been considered as safe.

 - ENJOY THE FALLS - Enjoy the waterfalls and swimming holes!
-If temperatures are expected to be reasonable, consider hiking to Beaver Falls or even The Confluence if you have the time and energy while you are there.
+If temperatures are expected to be reasonable, consider hiking to Beaver Falls or even The Confluence if you have the time and energy during your stay.

 - HIKE BACK OUT - Depart the campground between 3:00am-5:00am and hike 10.0 miles back up to the trailhead.